Diomede Islands

 The Diomede Islands are located in the middle of the Bering Strait between mainland Alaska and Siberia.
-To the north is the Chukchi Sea and to the south is the Bering Sea.
-Fairway Rock, 9.3 km to the southeast, is also Alaskan, but generally not seen as part of the Diomede Islands.
-If marginal seas are considered, then they are the northernmost islands within the entire Pacific Ocean.
-Because they are separated by the International Date Line, Big Diomede is almost a day ahead of Little Diomede, but not completely; due to locally defined time zones, Big Diomede is only 21 hours ahead of Little Diomede (20 in summer).
+If marginal seas are considered, they are the northernmost islands in the Pacific Ocean.
+To the north is the Chukchi Sea, and to the south is the Bering Sea.
+Fairway Rock, 9.3 km to the southeast, is also Alaskan but generally not seen as part of the Diomede Islands.

+Because they are separated by the International Date Line, Big Diomede is almost a day ahead of Little Diomede; due to locally defined time zones, Big Diomede is 21 hours ahead of Little Diomede (20 in summer).
 Because of this, the islands are sometimes called Tomorrow Island (Big Diomede) and Yesterday Island (Little Diomede).

 Etymology

-The islands are named for the Greek Saint Diomedes; Danish navigator Vitus Bering sighted the Diomede Islands on 16 August (O.S., 27 August N.S.)
+The islands are named for the Greek Saint Diomedes; Danish-born Russian navigator Vitus Bering sighted the Diomede Islands on 16 August (O.S., 27 August N.S.)
 1728, the day on which the Russian Orthodox Church celebrates the memory of the saint.

 Location

-The islands are separated by an international border, which also defines the International Date Line in that area, about 2 km from each island, at 168°58'37"W. At their closest points, the two islands are about 3.8 km apart.
+The islands are separated by an international border, which also defines the International Date Line in that area, about 2 km from each island, at 168°58'37"W. The two islands are about 3.8 km apart at their closest points.
 The small habitation on Little Diomede Island is centered on the west side of the island at the village of Diomede.

 Big Diomede Island is the easternmost point of Russia.

 The Diomede Islands are often mentioned as likely intermediate stops for the hypothetical bridge or tunnel (Bering Strait crossing) spanning the Bering Strait.

-During winter, an ice bridge usually spans the distance between these two islands; therefore during such times it is theoretically possible (although not legal, since travel between the two islands is forbidden) to walk between the United States and Russia.
+An ice bridge usually spans the distance between these two islands in winter.
+At these times, it is theoretically possible (although not legal, since travel between the two islands is forbidden) to walk between the United States and Russia.